Defend Yourself Online: 20+ Free Easy-to-Use Tools to Detect Scams, AI Content, and Security Threats

 Phishing Verifier

-Join the fight against phishing.
+• phishtank.com – PhishTank, join the fight against phishing.
 This site is dedicated to combating online phishing scams.
-You can submit and track suspected phishing attempts and validate other submissions. [phishtank.com](https://www.phishtank.com)
+You can submit and track suspected phishing attempts, as well as validate other submissions.

 Password Strength Checker